-The LEP sets out development that is exempt, complying and requires development consent, being a Development Application (DA), for each LEP land zone within the LGA.
-Development Control Plans (DCPs) provide more detailed requirements for certain matters, which can include onsite wastewater management, to support a LEP.
+The LEP confirms development that is exempt, complying and requires development consent, being a Development Application (DA), for each LEP land zone within the LGA.
+Development Control Plans (DCPs) provide more detailed requirements for certain matters, which can include OWM, to support a LEP.